-Corsair has established itself as a premium peripheral manufacturer turning out some of the best gaming mice in what is becoming an increasingly crowded field.
-The issue, however, when you establish a broad range of options in the same category is that it becomes difficult to differentiate one from another, and Corsair has definitely launched a proliferation of gaming mice in the past few years.
+Corsair has established itself as a premium peripheral manufacturer turning out some of the pointers on our best gaming mouse roundup, vying to distinguish themselves in what is becoming an increasingly crowded field.
+The issue, however, when you establish a range of options in the same category is that you begin to compete with yourself, and Corsair has definitely launched a proliferation of gaming mice in the past few years.

 Obviously, as someone who is constantly burning through a pile of mice for review purposes, this issue is a lot more evident to me than the average consumer.
 But it does also lead to some potential market confusion or buying fatigue, and you can see some of the effects of the proliferation of Corsair mice evident in the Night Sword.